CtrlK

 Progressive Disclosure

-The content is a monolithic block of generic placeholder text with no references to detailed materials, no links to related files, and no structured navigation to deeper content.
+The content is a monolithic block of generic text with no references to supporting files, no structured navigation, and no meaningful content organization.
+There are no bundle files to reference either, but the skill body itself lacks any useful structure.

 1 / 3